 Muso Shinden Ryu Iaido Seminars

 At this time, I am teaching beginner, intermediate and advanced seminars and private classes only – focusing on the styles of Shindo Munen Ryu and Keshi Ryu that are not often taught in Iaido and Aikido dojos.
 It is a pleasure for me to introduce students to new styles.

-Please email Sensei Fein at firstname.lastname@example.org to ask about upcoming seminar dates and if you have any questions about the Makoto Dojo and our practice of Muso Shiden Ryu Iaido.
+Please email Sensei Fein on the contact page to ask about upcoming seminar dates or private lessons and if you have any questions about Makoto Dojo and our practice of Muso Shiden Ryu Iaido.
 Ages 15 - 100 no experience necessary.